czchal/Orbit-Simulation-and-Orbital-transfer/README.md

 # Files

-The following MATLAB script and functions are included 1-  A code that simulates the trajectory of bielliptic transfer between two circular orbits  with given r2: "bi_elliptic.m" 2- A code that converts position and velocity in ECI coordinates to for a given elliptical orbit" ECI2classical" 3- A script that computes the trajectory of Hohmann transfer for two circular orbits using RK-4 numerical integration: "Hohmann_trans.m"
+The following MATLAB script and functions are included:

+1-  A code that simulates the trajectory of bielliptic transfer between two circular orbits  with given r2: "bi_elliptic.m" 2- A code that converts position and velocity in ECI coordinates to for a given elliptical orbit" ECI2classical" 3- A script that computes the trajectory of Hohmann transfer for two circular orbits using RK-4 numerical integration: "Hohmann_trans.m"